msg-byu/getting-started/README.md

 branch we're going to use a pull request.
-Near the top of the list of files for your repository there should be a line that says something like `this branch is 1 commit ahead of master` then a button that says create pull request.
-Click the button, on the next page find the button that says `submit pull request`.
+Near the top of the list of files for your repository there should be a line that says something like `this branch is 1 commit ahead of master` then a button that says 'new pull request'.
+Click the button, on the next page find the button that says `create pull request`.
 Now we wait.
 Come back to your repository in 10-15 minutes and click on the pull request tab near the top.
 Your new pull request will be listed, click on it.
-There should be a report from Travis CI, CodeCov, and Landscape shown, if you passed all three checks (CodeCov may have encountered an error on this initial run but that's okay) then push `merge pull request` otherwise wait a few more minutes that check again.
+There should be a report from Travis CI, CodeCov, and Landscape shown, if you passed all three checks (CodeCov may have encountered an error on this initial run but that's okay) then push `merge pull request` otherwise wait a few more minutes and check again.

 Once you've merged the pull request you should see three badges appear on your repositories README If any of them don't have the word